AdaVideoRAG: Omni-Contextual Adaptive Retrieval-Augmented Efficient Long Video Understanding: Conclusion

 Our {\method} demonstrates outstanding performance advantages when dealing with difficult video understanding tasks that require multi-hop thinking and deep reasoning.
 Meanwhile, {\method} can efficiently integrate omni-information, fully leverage the value of multi-source data such as images, videos, and texts.
 It can also flexibly switch between basic question-answering and high-order semantic understanding tasks, effectively balancing efficiency and accuracy, and greatly enhancing the generalization ability and application universality of multi-modal large language models.

-\textbf{Limitations, broader impact and social impact.} Limited by the computational requirements of local deployment, this paper only explores the performance of models up to 32B in scale, rather than larger-scale models such as 671B, although the latter have the potential to achieve better results.
-Additionally, we only set three levels of routing, while real-world application scenarios may require more fine-grained classification.
-From the perspective of social impact, this technology may give rise to new risks of information misleading—for example, the malicious use of RAG-generated fake video news to interfere with public perception—urgently necessitating the establishment of a collaborative governance system covering technical ethics, legal norms, and industry standards.
+\textbf{Limitations, broader impact and social impact.} Due to the limited computational resources for local deployment, this study only evaluates models up to 32 billion parameters.
+Moreover, the research only implemented three levels of routing, while real-world applications may require more detailed classification.
+From a social impact perspective, this technology could pose new risks such as spreading false information, for example, using generated fake videos to manipulate public opinion.
+This highlights the urgent need to establish a collaborative governance system that includes technical ethics, legal regulations, and industry standards.